mlibrary/about-leverpress/src/content/home.md

 taglineSection:
   text: >-
-    We are a scholarly press supported by and aligned with the mission and ethos of liberal arts institutions.
-We publish peer-reviewed, open access monographs at no cost to our authors or their institutions.
+    We are a scholarly press supported by and aligned with the mission and ethos of more than 50 liberal arts institutions.
+We publish peer-reviewed, open access monographs at no cost to our authors or their academic institutions.
 newsletterSection:
   buttonLabel: Subscribe
   description: Stay current with our quarterly newsletter